You, your partner and sexuality

 If you’re feeling self-conscious about how you look, talking with your partner about how you feel can help you regain some confidence.
 Focus on a part of your body that you like and use this as a foundation to build confidence in your body.
-Practical ways to help may include making love while partly dressed or keeping the lighting low.
+Practical ways to help may include making love while partly dressed, keeping the lighting low or using candlelight.

 How you touch and hold each other will show your feelings for each other; holding each other closely or using massage are both ways of physically showing your love.
 It’s important to remember that having sex doesn’t cause cancer to spread and it won’t make the cancer worse.